NCronJob-Dev/NCronJob/docs/advanced/observing-job-progress.md

     The registration returns the subscription as a `IDisposable` object.
     In order to stop the callback from receiving notifications anymore, invoke the `Dispose()` method of it.

 Subscribers to the reporting service will receive an immutable instance of the `ExecutionProgress`.
-This type will expose every meaningful change to any job or orchestration handled by NCronJob.
+This type will expose every meaningful change to any job or orchestration handled by **NCronJob**.

+### Described ExecutionProgress

+An `ExecutionProgress` instance exposes the following properties:

+- **Timestamp**: The instant this `ExecutionProgress` instance was created.

+  Will be `null` when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

+- **CorrelationId**: The correlation identifier of an orchestration run.

+  Will decorate every reported progress of the root job and all of its dependencies.

+- **RunId**: The identifier of a job run within an orchestration.

+  Will be `null` when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

+- **ParentRunId**: The identifier of the parent job run.

+  Will be `null` when the reported instance is the root job of an orchestration, or when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

+- **State**: The reported state.

+  Will either relate to an orchestration, describing its start or completion or to a job belonging to an orchestration.

+- **Name**: The optional custom name given to the job.

+  Will be `null` when no name was specified or when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

+- **Type**: The type of the job.

+  Will be `null` if the job is an anonymous function based job or when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

+- **IsTypedJob**: Whether the job is a class based job (implementing `IJob`) or not.

+  Will be `null` when the reported instance is the root job of an orchestration, or when the `ExecutionProgress` instance relates to the start or completion of an orchestration.

-### Sample usage
+## Sample usage

 Considering the following orchestration